sri-mohan/bpdts-api-test/README.md

 Step 5: Run the Automation suite from Postman options against the BPDTS_Assessment_Tests

 ### Prerequisites
-In order to verify and validate the tests below tools required
+In order to verify and validate the tests below tools are required
 a) Postman
 b) Gitbash